SAP-archive/teched2020-DT261/exercises/ex0/README.md

 ![cf login](/exercises/ex0/images/cf-login.png)

-3. Make sure your terminal is in your workspace directory `~/projects/teched2020-DT261/webshop` and run the following command.
+11. Make sure your terminal is in your workspace directory `~/projects/teched2020-DT261/webshop` (see first command below) and then run the subsequent commands.
 ```
 cd ~/projects/teched2020-DT261/webshop
 mvn package
 cf push
 ```

-4. Copy the application URL from the output of the above commands and open it it a new browser tab.
+12. Copy the application URL from the output of the above commands and open it it a new browser tab.
 <br>![](/exercises/ex0/images/copy_app_URL.png)

 Now you have deployed your application on SAP Cloud Platform and can access it using the URL as described above.
 You can also review the Cloud Foundry org and space to find more details about your application instance.